What's in a Name? Beyond Class Indices for Image Recognition: Experiments

 We evaluate on ImageNet-100, Stanford Dogs and CUB in the unsupervised (\cref{tab:unsup_main}) and partially supervised (\cref{tab:partially_sup_main}) settings, respectively, providing results for both semantic namings (left-hand tables) and clustering performance (right-hand).
 We first note that the sACC of the baseline is surprisingly strong, given the random guessing performance of less \jie{than} 0.1\% in all cases.
 This speaks to the strength of the underlying large-scale VL model.
 However, our method provides improvements on this across the board.
 Specifically, our method roughly doubles sACC on ImageNet-100 in both cases and improves performance on CUB by roughly 50\% in the partially supervised setting for CUB.
 We note that gains are relatively modest for Stanford Dogs and in CUB's unsupervised evaluation.
 Next, we highlight a surprising finding that our method can usually also aid clustering accuracy.
 That is, in addition to our method giving the model the ability to assign a \textit{semantic name} to an image, the resulting classifications can also be used to cluster images more reliably than prior methods.

 Finally, we demonstrate results in both the unsupervised and partially supervised settings on a large-scale ImageNet evaluation in \cref{tab:imagenet_1k_main}.
-Particularly, in the partially supervised case, we are able to substantially improve upon the baseline here, with a 13\% boost in sACC.
+Particularly, in the partially supervised case, we can substantially improve upon the baseline here, with a 13\% boost in sACC.

+Furthermore, we assess the efficacy of incorporating vision-text features for clustering.
+As evident from \cref{tab:unsup_main}, \cref{tab:partially_sup_main}, and \cref{tab:imagenet_1k_main}, the integration of textual features for clustering yields performance improvements in most cases, thereby demonstrating the complementary information provided by the retrieved texts to visual cues.
+Moreover, we observe a general trend wherein the use of texts tends to achieve more significant performance gains in the unsupervised setting compared to the partially supervised setting.
+The reason is likely that, in the unsupervised setting, textual features can help bridge the gap when vision-only features are not sufficiently discriminative, while for partial supervision, labeled data offers a relatively strong constraint on the clustering process, restricting the impact of textual features.